confluentinc/event-streaming-patterns/docs/event-processing/claim-check.md

 The [Event Source](../event-source/event-source.md) is responsible for ensuring that the data is properly stored in the external store, such that the reference passed within the [Event](../event/event.md) is valid.
 Since the producer should be doing this atomically, take into consideration the same issues as mentioned in [Database Write Aside](../event-source/database-write-aside.md).

-Also, any Kafka compaction on a topic would just remove the message with the reference, it would not remove the data from the external store, so that data needs another expiry mechanism.
+Also, if a [Compacted Event Stream](../event-storage/compacted-event-stream.md) is used for storing the "reference" events (e.g., topic compaction in the case of Kafka), then the compaction will remove just the event with the reference.
+However, it will not remove the referenced (large) object itself from the external store, so that object needs a different expiry mechanism.

 ## References
 * This pattern is similar in idea to [Claim Check](https://www.enterpriseintegrationpatterns.com/patterns/messaging/StoreInLibrary.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf